theweekendhack/FSD-JAN-OCT-2020/README.md

 * section
  * The HTML <section> element represents a standalone section — which doesn't have a more specific semantic element to represent it — contained within an HTML document.
 * div
-  * The HTML Content Division element (<div>) is the generic container for flow content.
+  * The HTML Content Division element  is the generic container for flow content.
 It has no effect on the content or layout until styled using CSS.
 * span
- * The HTML Content Division element (<div>) is the generic container for flow content.
-It has no effect on the content or layout until styled using CSS.
+ * The HTML <span> element is a generic inline container for phrasing content, which does not inherently represent anything.
+It can be used to group elements for styling purposes (using the class or id attributes).